-Pork shares now available – order yours now for collection in from Ipswich from 2pm Friday 10th March 2017 or Saturday 11th March 2017.
+Pork shares will be available for collection from Ipswich in June 2017, dates to be confirmed.
 Our pork shares are available to anyone willing to make the trip to beautiful Suffolk to collect them – you don’t need to be a member of our Community Supported Agriculture Scheme!

 This really is unlike any other pork you’ve tried!

 The shares, each of which is “half a pig”, usually known as a “side” of pork, will be available to collect from The Rose House Butcher (click for directions and opening hours) in the centre of Ipswich.
-The shares will be available for collection 2pm Friday 10th March 2017 or Saturday 11th March 2017.
+The shares will be available for collection in June 2017, details to be advised very soon.

 Pork shares cost £125 per half pig, payable in advance when you reserve your share, plus payment for your choice of butchery which is due to the butcher direct when you collect:

 1) If you’d like to butcher your pork yourself, please just pay Jamie the butcher £5 to say “thank you” for the chiller room space for your side of pork.

 2) If you don’t want any sausages, butchery will cost you £20.
 We’ll contact you with a choice of cutting options nearer the time, and please pay Jamie the £20 butchery fee when you collect.

 3) If you’d like sausages, butchery will cost you £25.
 We’ll contact you with a choice of cutting options nearer the time, and please pay Jamie the £25 butchery fee when you collect.

 To reserve your share of pork please contact us (preferably by email) so we can arrange your bank transfer of the £125 per side, and to request your choice of butchery.
 Pork sides are available to both members and non members alike.
 If you are a member, please see your regular farm email for details of how to reserve and pay for your share.